A Tracheostomy for Sleep Apnea

 There is no real pain, but it still feels weird doing it.
 My neck feels a little sore for a couple of hours afterward, but I'll get used to it eventually.
 I've found that a little antiseptic cream smeared around the trach stops any irritation from the retaining ring rubbing on your neck.

 Care of the tube

 - Cleaning it in place:

 The best thing I found for cleaning the tube was a pair of 3½ inch narrow long-nose forceps, which I acquired from my local resident nurse.
-Once you've got any (for want of a better word) awkward stuff out, I then clean it with cotton-buds (don't use a cheap type or they fall apart) soaked in a diluted solution of Hydrogen Peroxide, obtainable from your local chemist.
+Once you've got any (for want of a better word) awkward stuff out, I then clean it with cotton-buds dipped in a diluted solution of Hydrogen Peroxide, obtainable from most local chemists.
 This dissolves or softens any crusty bits and also kills any germs.

 - Totally removing it for cleaning:

 My original plan was to remove it for cleaning every day, but I found this too much to bear.
 It comes out easy, but pushing the tube back in still makes me cough like hell for a while, so I now only do this approximately every month.
 Get a replacement tube ready and lubricate it before you take the dirty one out.
 The removed one can be soaked in hot soapy water and stored for the next change.
 Be careful what you clean it with.
 Some chemicals might affect the silicone material and could cause it to split.